chenmin1107/cs6244_motionplanning/autocar/scripts/highway/README.md

 2. Description of input file: the input file provides you the future positions of other agent cars.
 For example, you can load the file and querying the position of 'robot_i' at time step t_i.

-You will need to use this information to plan for the autonomous car.
+You will need this information to plan controls for the autonomous car.

 3. File format of dataXX_poses.json: